NkemRay/Exploratory-Data-Analysis-EDA-for-dannys-diner-restaurant/README.md

 # Exploratory-Data-Analysis-EDA-for-dannys-restaurant

-INTRODUCTION
+## INTRODUCTION

-The project was carried out with the use Structured query language (SQL) to obtain more insight for the restaurant and the dataset was gotten through an '8weeksSQLchallenge' i am currently participating on and these project was done base on the "#case study 1" questions
+The project was carried out with the use of Structured query language (SQL) to obtain more insight for the restaurant and the dataset was gotten through an '8weeksSQLchallenge' i participated on and these project was done base on the "#case study 1" questions

- 1 PROJECT GOALS(Dannys_dinner)
+ ### PROJECT GOALS(Dannys_dinner)
 1. What is the total amount each customer spent at the restaurant?
 2. How many days has each customer visited the restaurant?
 3. What was the first item from the menu purchased by each customer?